KonnorRogers/mrujs/docs/src/_documentation/how_tos/using-shoelace-with-mrujs.md

 <https://github.com/yuki24/shoelace-rails>

-Shoelace-Rails also has a frontend package which may possibly clobber some mrujs behavior, but the ViewHelpers should work fine.
+Shoelace-Rails also has a frontend package which clobbers a lot of mrujs behavior and is not recommended, but the ViewHelpers should work fine.

+If you would prefer to not use the ViewHelpers, thats fine too.
+They aren't required to use Shoelace with Rails.